Full Control Networks are launching new troubleshooting packages to help you solve issues faster.. and save some money in the process!

 Choose from three different kits, depending on your network speed and size

-The smallest probe alongside the handheld tester - Designed to support small offices and individual server/user issues
+The smallest probe alongside the handheld tester - this is designed to support small offices and individual server/user issues.

-Includes additional accessories to cover your copper and fibre needs - Plus more storage capability to troubleshoot larger offices and busier servers environments
+This one comes with additional accessories to cover your copper and fibre needs.
+Plus more storage capability to troubleshoot larger offices and busier servers environments.

-Includes an Allegro 500 and a NetAlly EtherScope nXG Professional KIT with 1 Year Support on both - priced at £12,575
+Includes an Allegro 500 and a NetAlly EtherScope nXG Prof. KIT with 1 Year Support on both - priced at £12,575.

-With the 10Gig capable probe and Multi-Gig speeds covered - This kit covering fibre and copper, from 1Gig to 10Gig, for looking at more data quickly and efficiently
+With the 10Gig capable probe and Multi-Gig speeds covered - this kit covers fibre and copper, from 1Gig to 10Gig, for looking at more data quickly and efficiently.

 And there's options: